Wacom-Developer/personal-knowledge-library/docs/knowledge/services/group.md

 `Group(tenant_id: str, group_id: str, owner: str, name: str, join_key: str, rights: knowledge.base.access.GroupAccessRight)`
 :   Entities and users can be assigned to groups.
-    If the entity is assigned to a group the users have access to the entity with the rights defined in the group.
+    If the entity is assigned to a group, the users have access to the entity with the rights defined in the group.

     Parameters
     ----------